trippixn963/QuranBot/README.md

 ### 🤲 A Note from the Creator

 *"And whoever does a good deed, We will increase for him good therein.
-Indeed, Allah is Forgiving and Appreciative."* - **Quran 42:23*
+Indeed, Allah is Forgiving and Appreciative."* - **Quran 42:23**

-This Islamic community project was created with love and respect for the Muslim Ummah by a Christian developer who believes in the beauty of interfaith collaboration and the power of technology to serve religious communities.
-May this tool benefit Muslim communities worldwide in their spiritual journey and strengthen bonds within the global Ummah.

 **Created with respect and admiration for the Islamic faith** 🤝